ThierrySans/L02_10/Project/README.md

 ### 3. Build and run
-  1. Go into the directory "Project\" in your terminal
+  1. Go into the directory "Project/" in your terminal
   2. run "Gradle"

 ### 4. Import into IDE